Raregendary/SimpleBeatmapAnalyzer/README.md

 1. Click the arrow on **DT_AR**->**Number filters**->**Equals..**
 	* On the first enter **10.33**
 1. Click the arrow on **JI**->**Sort Largest to Smallest**

+## To Do:
+1. Create a config file with options.
+1. Add counter for cut streams
+1. Calculate AVG jump Spacing and AVG jump Distance
+1. Option to be able to generate Osu links and Osu Direct links
+1. Expose variables as the stream distance and jump distance for editing in the config
+1. Maybe add optinal support for 1/3 or 1/6th or other uncomon Snap Divisors **(prob wont)**